panquela/cat-classifier-torch/README.md

 # Feed-Forward Network examples using Pytorch

-Feed-Forward Network example using Pytorch
+Feed-Forward Network example using Pytorch.
+Just clone this repo on your computer and run it!